LeoFabre/StrangeReturns-CMake/README.md

 featuring a variable delay time with modulation, feedback, optional tape simulation, bit crushing, and a low-pass filter.

 I forked this repo to adapt it to the ElkPi platform, using CMake and a patched JUCE 6.1.6.
-My project is to build a dub sound system control tower, with a Raspberry Pi 4 and a hifiberry DAC+ ADC Pro, which will use this plugin among others.
+My project is to build a dub sound system control tower multi effect module, with a Raspberry Pi 4 running Elk Audio OS and a hifiberry DAC+ ADC Pro, which will use this plugin among others.

 I might or might not add features to this plugin, depending on my needs and time.
 I would like to implement a more flexible time control, with a tap tempo button,